marianocamarzana/challengue-recipes/README.md

 The project is documented using Swagger.
 To access its documentation with the possibility of carrying out invocation tests, go to: http://localhost:8080/swagger-ui/index.html

+## Postman

+The Postman collection is available with the developed endpoints codeChallengueRecipes.postman_collection

 ## Main Technologies Used